Find out how we helped Bristol City Council to meet legal limits for pollution within the shortest possible time through a clean air zone procurement

 Following the conclusion of the RfI and the successful allocation of funding, the council published their Invitation To Tender (ITT).
 The exercise was conducted through our eSourcing tool, which simplified the customer and supplier experience by managing the ITT documentation.

 The competitive process with further competition ensured that quotes provided the best value for money.
 The rigorous evaluation process led to local Bristol based company, System Engineering Assessment (SEA) Ltd contracted to support implementation of the city’s Clean Air Zone, with deployment of the company’s ROADflow Fusion technology.

-*Our Traffic Management Technology 2 (TMT2) framework has been superseded by the Transport Technology & Associated Services framework (RM6099) – this new framework builds on the success of TMT2 with an expanded range of transport technologies and services for the aviation, road, rail and marine sectors.
+*Our Traffic Management Technology 2 (TMT2) framework has been superseded by the Transport Technology & Associated Services framework (RM6099) – this new framework builds on the success of TMT2 with an expanded range of transport technologies and services for the aviation, road, rail and maritime sectors.

-Bristol’s clean air zone, which will go live in September 2022, will see installation of cameras for number plate recognition and identification of bus lane infringements, complete with an on-site maintenance package and a back-office data management system.
+Bristol’s clean air zone, which will go live later in 2022, will see installation of cameras for number plate recognition and identification of bus lane infringements, complete with an on-site maintenance package and a back-office data management system.
 The solution will also impact traffic signal timings to improve traffic flows and increase priority for buses at traffic signals.

 No vehicles are banned from entering the clean air zone but older and more polluting vehicles have to pay a daily charge for travelling within the zone.
 Enforcement of restrictions on the highest polluting vehicles will encourage the use of cleaner vehicles and help motivate people to walk, cycle or use public transport more.

 Niotia Ferguson, Category Business Partner – Services & Resources (including ICT), Bristol City Council, commented: